nagarajanmolrao/sokkalingam/README.md

 			This is important because the bot reads this file first and asks a user to choose a date to continue booking tickets.
 			The bot reads and displays only dates that is greater than the current system date.
-		- Change the name of the movie next to the key values on a particular date This is coimpletely optional as this is just a movie name that will be displayed by the bot.
+		- Change the name of the movie next to the key values on a particular date This is completely optional as this is just a movie name that will be displayed by the bot.
 			You can leave the defaults unchanged.
 	2. *data/movieDetails.json*
 		- Add or change the dates to the same dates you changed in the *movieSchedule.json* file